kpsdev1/Treats-Sweet-Shop/README.md

 - **Montserrat** font was used for the body.

 ### Colour Scheme
 For this site I decide to keep the main color scheme very simple, with the text being black or grey.
 The logo and the login/ logout page headings in green.
-I did also have some buttons like the delete, cancel, edit and post buttons red, orange and blue but the main color scheme of the site was black, white, grey.
+I did also have some buttons like the delete, cancel, edit and post buttons red, orange and blue but the main color scheme of the site was black, white, grey and green.

 ![Colour scheme image](readme-docs/images/colors.jpg)